Single-Peakedness and Total Unimodularity: New Polynomial-Time Algorithms for Multi-Winner Elections: Proportional Approval Voting

 \begin{proposition} Program \textup{(PAV-IP)} correctly computes an optimal committee according to \wPAV. \end{proposition} \begin{proof} In any feasible solution of \textup{(PAV-IP)}, the variables $y_c$ encode a committee of size $k$.
-Fix such a committee Fix such a committee $W = \{ c\in C : y_c = 1 \}$.
-We show that in optimum, the objective value of the solution is the \wPAV-value of this committee.
+Fix such a committee $W = \{ c\in C : y_c = 1 \}$.
+We show that the optimum objective value of a feasible solution with these choices for the $y_c$-variables is the \wPAV-value of this committee.

 Since $\boldalpha \ge 0$, in optimum, as many $x_{i, \ell}$ will be set to 1 as constraint (3) allows.
 Thus, for each $i$, exactly $|W \cap v_i|$ many variables $x_{i,\ell}$ will be set to 1.
 Since $\mathbf w$ is non-increasing, wlog, in optimum, these will be variables $x_{i, 1},\dots x_{i, |W \cap v_i|}$.
 Then the objective value equals the \wPAV-value of $W$. \end{proof}